What Is a Stipend?

 If you meet the requirements to be considered a trainee rather than an employee, the amount of the stipend is at the employer's discretion.
-You do not have to be paid at least the minimum wage per hour worked.
+Your stipend check can be less than the minimum wage.

-If you are paid a stipend, it isn't considered wages so you won't pay Social Security or Medicare taxes on it.
-But, it still counts as taxable income for income tax purposes.
-However, your employer won't withhold any income taxes from the stipend.
-So, you need to set aside some of the money to pay the taxes you owe at the end of the year.
+Here’s the catch: your employer won't withhold any income taxes from that stipend check.
+So you’ll need to set aside some of your stipend money to pay any taxes you owe at the end of the year.

-If you are working for an employer, rather than in a trainee or student position, make sure your payments are classified correctly.
-If you should be classified as an employee, you're eligible for the minimum wage as well as overtime pay, which entitles you to 1.5 times your normal hourly rate for any hours worked over 40 in a given week.
+If you’re classified as an employee, you're entitled to the minimum wage as well as overtime pay, which means 1.5 times your normal hourly rate for any hours worked over 40 in a given week.

 If you’re only getting a stipend, you’re not entitled to either one.